Home » BenefitsMilitary Discounts » Space A Travel: Everything You Need To Know

 What is Space-A Travel?

 Space-A is being able to travel on DOD aircraft for free or at a limited cost.
 The flights you take are on a space-available basis, and the number of passengers they take will depend on the flight.
-Space-A can get you to many different places all over the world, but some locations are harder to fly to than others.
+Space-A can get you to many different places worldwide, but some locations are more challenging to fly to than others.

 When you fly Space-A, you have to do some planning and research.
-You will need to follow the rules for signing up and make sure you know your category and what that will mean for flights.
+You must know which Space-A category you fall into and what that will mean for flights.
 You will need to make sure you are eligible and have all the right paperwork.
 You can travel with children, but you do need to be prepared for the whole trip, and that might be more difficult than flying commercially.

 What Are the Different Categories for Space-A Travel?

-Those who are eligible for Space-A will fit into one of six different categories.
-These categories will determine how likely it is that you can fly.
-This, however, does not mean you will never get on a flight if you are CAT-VI.
-It just depends on how many other people there are ahead of you on any particular flight.
+Those who are eligible for Space-A typically fit into one of six different categories.
+These categories help determine how likely it is that you can fly.

-Category II: EML (Environmental Morale Leave)- This would be for Active Duty and their accompanied dependents.
+Category II: EML (Environmental Morale Leave) for Active Duty and dependents.

 Category III: Active Duty Ordinary Leave- This category also includes those on Terminal Leave as well as their accompanied dependents, those on House Hunting Permissive TDY, Medal of Honor Holders, and dependents of deployed service members as long as they are deployed for 365 consecutive days or more.
 It is important to note that these dependents will be selected behind active duty members no matter when they sign up.